Spoofed Training Email from Phishing Simulator Company

 Educating your workforce to identify these threats is key.
 Organizations can also stay on top of today’s dynamic threat landscape using Cofense Intelligence.
 Phishing causes nine out of ten data breaches.
 With Cofense Intelligence, you’ll get access to preemptive phishing alerts you can act on before you’re attacked.

 Interested in seeing more?
-Search our Real Phishing Threats Database.
+Search our Phishing Database.